Dana94/2019-website/blog/2020-09-25-lights-puzzle-outline.md

 }
 ```

-There is a unique `ref` set to each grid like the first grid is `col_0_0`.
+There is a unique `ref` set to each grid (the first grid is `col_0_0`).
 This is how to reach the grid that should be set to focus by checking if it matches the coordinates that are in the store.

 ```js
 // Column.vue